velvetkevorkian/preact-ssr/tutorial.md

 `
 ```

 Refresh your browser and you should see the text from your `body` variable, except now we've rendered it using Preact before turning it into HTML.
-[Check out the repo at this point](https://github.com/velvetkevorkian/preact-ssr/commit/d775be9941d3d0574c33eedcff60697311159873).
+[Have a look at the repo at this point](https://github.com/velvetkevorkian/preact-ssr/commit/d775be9941d3d0574c33eedcff60697311159873) if not.

 ## Components and Composition